South Carolina Fair Housing Act: An Overview

 Maintaining the same standards of practice for all will make sure everyone is treated equally.

-Regardless of what a tenant has done, keep your cool and act professionally.
+Regardless of what a resident has done, keep your cool and act professionally.
 This will prevent a situation from escalating.

 Make Sure Your Screening Questions are Appropriate.